look/twitter-search/README.markdown

 * Searching for a positive attitude :) returns tweets containing the text :), =), :D, and :-)

+## Contributing

+Get the source and clone it.

+The test suite uses JSON fixtures which were created from cURL.
+Usage example:

+    query   = { :q => 'rails training' }
+    fake_query(query, 'rails_training.json')
+    @tweets = TwitterSearch::Client.new.query(query)

+Then you assert any necessary expectations on @tweets.

+To create your own JSON fixtures, first get the CGI escaped querystring in irb:

+    require 'lib/twitter_search'
+    TwitterSearch::Client.new.sanitize_query({ :q => 'rails training' })

+Then take the output and append it to a simple cURL, sending the output into your new file:

+    curl -i 'http://search.twitter.com/search.json?q=rails+training' > test/json/rails_training.json

 ## Contributors

 Dustin Sallings, Dan Croak, Luke Francl, Matt Jankowski, Matt Sanford, Alejandro Crosa, Danny Burkes, Don Brown, & HotFusionMan.